OWASP/www-project-machine-learning-security-top-10/GUIDELINES.md

 The document can be used in the following ways:
    - Understand the vulnerabilities in order to write secure code for ML applications.
    - Implement prevention strategies in the development process to reduce security risks.
-## Pentester/Security Engineer:
+## Pentester/Security Engineer
 The document can be used in the following ways:
    - Use the document to design and perform penetration tests on ML systems.
    - Use prevention strategies to recommend security improvements.
 - Use risk factors and threat agents to perform threat modelling of ML systems.
-## CISO:
+## CISO
-The document can be used in the following ways
+The document can be used in the following ways:
    - Source for developing comprehensive security policies and strategies for securing ML systems.
    - Guide the organisation's security practices and policies for the secure use of ML.
    - Use risk factors to assess the organisation's overall security posture with respect to ML systems.